4.6 Chapter Conclusion

 4. Access to emergency services

-3. Laws that apply to the workplace are regulated by which of the following agencies?
+3. Workplace laws are regulated by which of the following agencies?

 1. The Department of Health